Google Docs has been such an indispensable word-processing tool nowadays.

 But, while it’s feasible to highlight multiple things like text in Google Docs, can you do the same with images?

-How to Highlight Multiple Images in Google Docs — Possible?
+How to Resize Multiple Images in Google Docs

-But, if you want to highlight multiple images in Google Docs to resize them, you definitely can do so with the help of a plug-in called ResizeImages.
+If you want to highlight multiple images in Google Docs to resize them, you can do so with the help of a plug-in called ResizeImages.

 Step 1: Head to the menu bar of the Google Docs document you opened and click on the “Extensions” menu.